prjemian/hklpy2/README.md

 # hklpy2

-NOTE:  this project at initial development
+NOTE:  This project is in its initial development.

 | Name | Downloads | Version | Platforms | PyPI | Coverage |
 | --- | --- | --- | --- | --- | --- |